 Freud, 198 Shaftesbury Avenue, Seven Dials, WC2H 8JL

 In most bars, you'd be shown the door for trying to smuggle in your own bottle of vodka, but B.Y.O.C isn't your average neighbourhood watering hole.
 Here, you're encouraged, nay, compelled to bring the booze.
-Simply select the spirits you like best, stump up the £30 entrance fee on the door, and hand over your liquor to one of B.Y.O.C's more than capable bartenders, who'll use it to create the cocktail of your dreams — with a little help from their ample selection of juices, syrups, and bitters.
-Find it under James Cochran's Barullo restaurant.
+Simply bring along the spirits you like best, stump up the £30 entrance fee on the door, and hand over your liquor to one of B.Y.O.C's more than capable bartenders.
+They'll use it to create no less than five bespoke cocktails across the next two hours — with a little help from their ample selection of juices, syrups, and bitters.

 Original Sin, Stoke Newington

-The younger sibling of Hoxton's Happiness Forgets oozes the same playful, low-key glamour as its East End counterpart.
+The younger sibling of Hoxton's Happiness Forgets (another fine basement bar in London) oozes the same playful, low-key glamour as its East End counterpart.
 Think chocolate-coloured leather booths behind wrought-iron railings, art deco-style sconces in the shape of pineapples, and a mustard-yellow pool table that's free to use.
-The menu is short but perfectly formed, featuring plenty of classic cocktails with a contemporary twist, such as a rose negroni or sherry-spiked daquiri.
+The menu is short but perfectly formed, featuring plenty of classic cocktails with a contemporary twist, such as a rose negroni or sherry-spiked daiquiri.

 Original Sin, 129 Stoke Newington High Street, N16 0PH